svenax/ZendFramework/README.txt

     Stas Malyshev created both adapters for Zend Framework;
     Zend_Config_Json also had assistance from Sudheer Satyanarayana.

+URL Shortening:

+    Zend_Service_ShortUrl was added for this release.
+The component provides a simple interface for use with most URL shortening services, defining simply the methods "shorten" and "unshorten".
+    Adapters for two services, http://jdem.cz and http://tinyurl.com, are provided with this release.

+    Zend_Service_ShortUrl was contributed by Martin Hujer.

 Additional View Helpers:

     Several new view helpers are now exposed: